 The timely disposal of property from the Property Room is vital to its efficiency and effectiveness.
 Therefore, officers who receive inquiries from the Property Division regarding property/cases due to be considered for disposal should reply to such inquiries within 14 days of receiving them.
 If a reply cannot be provided within 14 days, officers should obtain approval from their immediate supervisor to delay their reply.
 When such a delay is approved, the officer should, as soon as reasonably possible, notify the Property Division that a delay has been approved.
 The officer should also advise the Property Division as to the date by which it might expect a reply.
-Replies to disposition inquiries shall be made in writing (i.e. email) and shall include, 1) Direction to Property Division personnel regarding which item(s) should be released or disposed of, and any items that should be further retained and, 2) Adequate justification for the disposal, release, or retention of each item of property.
+Replies to disposition inquiries shall be made in writing (i.e. email) and shall include, 1) Direction to Property Division personnel regarding which item(s) should be released or disposal, release, or retention of each item of property.
 Officers' written replies will generally be permanently memorialized in